netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/attribution.md

 In essence, DANDERSPRITZ is a modular, interactive remote collection tool that provides a scriptable shell-like interface to operators.

-After having examined [one of the DANDERSPRITZ implant binaries][2], it is evident that DANDERSPRITZ was
+After having examined one of the DANDERSPRITZ implant binaries [^2], it is evident that DANDERSPRITZ was
 built on the same core framework that our binary of interest was built on.

 For starters, API descriptor structures and module structures are present in the `.data` section: